nefarius/BthPS3/README.md

 For details, please consult the individual `LICENSE` files.

+This is a community project and not affiliated with Sony Interactive Entertainment Inc. in any way.
+"PlayStation", "PSP", "PS2", "PS one", "DUALSHOCK" and "SIXAXIS" are registered trademarks of Sony Interactive Entertainment Inc.

 ## Environment

 BthPS3 components (drivers, utilities) are developed, designed and tested for **Windows 10 or newer** (x86, x64, ARM64).